fluid-project/jira-to-11ty/src/issues/FLUID-6103.md

     {
       "author": "Alan Harnum",
       "date": "2017-01-06T14:30:51.077-0500",
-      "body": "Quick observations from testing on what I've got in front of me:\n\n**Windows 10, Chrome 55.0.2883.87**\n\n* tests fail as @@Antranig Basman describes in Chrome (same version)\n* tests pass in Firefox 50.1.0\n* tests pass in latest MS Edge 38.14393.0.0 / EdgeHTML 14.14393\n\n**Mac OS X, Chrome 55.0.2883.95**\n\n* tests continue to pass on Chrome in this environment\n* tests pass on Firefox 50.1.0\n* tests pass on Safari 10.0.2\n\nEarly conclusions:\n\n* bug appears to be isolated to latest Chrome on Windows\n* ~~version difference between Chrome on Windows (55.0.2883.88) and Mac OS X (55.0.2883.95) may be an indicator of a browser bug that will be patched when the Windows release catches up to the Mac OS X release~~ Don't think this is correct in light of issue in the next comment.\n\nWill continue investigation.\n"
+      "body": "Quick observations from testing on what I've got in front of me:\n\n**Windows 10, Chrome 55.0.2883.87**\n\n* tests fail as Antranig Basman describes in Chrome (same version)\n* tests pass in Firefox 50.1.0\n* tests pass in latest MS Edge 38.14393.0.0 / EdgeHTML 14.14393\n\n**Mac OS X, Chrome 55.0.2883.95**\n\n* tests continue to pass on Chrome in this environment\n* tests pass on Firefox 50.1.0\n* tests pass on Safari 10.0.2\n\nEarly conclusions:\n\n* bug appears to be isolated to latest Chrome on Windows\n* ~~version difference between Chrome on Windows (55.0.2883.88) and Mac OS X (55.0.2883.95) may be an indicator of a browser bug that will be patched when the Windows release catches up to the Mac OS X release~~ Don't think this is correct in light of issue in the next comment.\n\nWill continue investigation.\n"
     },
     {
       "author": "Alan Harnum",